qsliu2017/gitlab-runner/docs/executors/docker.md

 - Services do not fully work (see [#4186](https://gitlab.com/gitlab-org/gitlab-runner/issues/4186)).
-- Nanoserver cannot be used because it requires PowerShell 6 but GitLab requires PowerShell 5 (see [#3291](https://gitlab.com/gitlab-org/gitlab-runner/issues/3291)).
+- Nanoserver cannot be used (unless you are using bash shell (TODO link to bash doc)) because it requires PowerShell 6 but GitLab requires PowerShell 5 (see [#3291](https://gitlab.com/gitlab-org/gitlab-runner/issues/3291)).
 See also the list of [supported Windows